google/WebFundamentals/src/content/en/updates/2017/09/autoplay-policy-changes.md

 <b>Example 1:</b> Every time a user visits <i>VideoSubscriptionSite.com</i> on their
 laptop they watch a TV show or a movie.
-As their Media Engagement score is high, auto-play is allowed.
+As their Media Engagement score is high, autoplay is allowed.

 <b>Example 2:</b> <i>GlobalNewsSite.com</i> has both text and video content.
 Most users go to the site for text content and watch videos only occasionally.
-Users' Media Engagement score is low, so auto-play wouldn't be allowed if a user navigates directly from a social media page or search.
+Users' Media Engagement score is low, so autoplay wouldn't be allowed if a user navigates directly from a social media page or search.

 <b>Example 3:</b> <i>LocalNewsSite.com</i> has both text and video content.
 Most people enter the site through the homepage and then click on the news articles.
 Autoplay on the news article pages would be allowed because of user interaction with the domain.
-However, care should be taken to make sure users aren't surprised by auto-playing content.
+However, care should be taken to make sure users aren't surprised by autoplaying content.

 <b>Example 4:</b> <i>MyMovieReviewBlog.com</i> embeds an iframe with a movie
 trailer to go along with their review.
-The user interacted with the domain to get to the specific blog, so auto-play is allowed.
-However, the blog needs to explicitly delegate that privilege to the iframe in order for the content to auto-play.
+The user interacted with the domain to get to the specific blog, so autoplay is allowed.
+However, the blog needs to explicitly delegate that privilege to the iframe in order for the content to autoplay.

 ## Best Practises for Web Developers {: #best-practises }